Frankenstein in popular culture: Other usages

 The California Medical Association, in a rather humorous gesture, chose Halloween 2006 to announce that Dr. Richard Frankenstein had been elected president of the organization.
 He had previously been president of the Orange County Medical Association in 1995-1996.

 Frankenstein is a character in the Korean web-comic manhwa Noblesse.
 He, like that of the actual character Frankenstein, is a scientist, but the similarities end there.
 Through his research he has gained immortality and immense power.
 He now serves the most powerful of all vampires, the Noblesse.

 Pop artist Eric Millikin created a large mosaic portrait of Frankenstein's Monster out of Halloween candy and spiders as part of his "Totally Sweet" series in 2013.

 The character Professor Franken Stein from Soul Eater is a composite of Victor Frankenstein and the Monster, covered in stitches with a screw through his head as the result of self-experimentation.

 In Hellsing, Alexander Anderson is based on Frankenstein's Monster, given that his name came from a song that has a reference about Frankenstein's Monster, his abilities are similar and he is referred to as God's Monster after using the nail of Helena.

 Frankenstein's Monster appears as the Berserker class Servant of the Black Faction in the Fate/stay night spin-off Fate/Apocrypha.
 This depiction of the Monster is a young female homunculus in a wedding gown.

-The 2015 film Ex Machina is a film noir retelling of the Frankenstein story with a 21st-century femme fatale android.